Darwin's Frogs and Midwife Toads: Facts and Reproduction

 Eggs and Tadpoles

-The Mallorcan midwife toad, also called the Majorcan midwife toad (Alytes muletensis) is found in the wild only in Majorca, where it lives in limestone gorges in remote areas.
+The Mallorcan or Marjorcan midwife toad (Alytes muletensis) is found in the wild only in Majorca, where it lives in limestone gorges in remote areas.
 Before 1980 the species was thought to have been extinct for two thousand years and was known only from fossils.
 Its population was believed to have been eliminated by introduced predators and competitors.

-Despite the success with the Mallorcan midwife toad, there are concerns about midwife toads in general.
+Despite the success with the Mallorcan species, there are concerns about midwife toads in general.
 Some populations have died from chytrid fungal infections.

 The Class Amphibia includes salamanders and newts as well as frogs and toads.
 All of these animals can be infected by the chytrid fungus.

 Although the Mallorcan midwife toad isn't completely safe yet, the conservation efforts involving the animal show what can be done when people are determined.
 It would be great if this effort could be applied to other amphibians as well.